All of our therapists are offering online counselling at this time!

-Online counselling takes everything you’d expect from an in-person session and moves it to an online platform, in our case phone or video-chat.
+Online counselling takes everything you’d expect from an in-person session and moves it to an online platform.

 What is virtual or online therapy?

-In a virtual counselling session, you can address and process the exact same concerns as you would in an in person session, including intimate relationships, depression, anxiety, eating disorder, trauma, interpersonal relationships, relational boundary setting, parenting, and family counselling.
-Our counsellors work with couples, individuals, LGBTQ community, parents, youth, children, seniors, and others.
-Basically if you see yourself as someone who can benefit from traditional in-person therapy sessions, you can benefit the same way from virtual counselling.
+During a online therapy session, you can address and process the same concerns as you would in-person.
+Our services cover a wide range of topics including intimate relationships, depression, anxiety, eating disorders, trauma, interpersonal relationships, boundary setting, parenting, and family counselling.
+We cater to couples, individuals, LGBTQ community, parents, youth, children, seniors, and other groups.
+Whether you prefer traditional in-person therapy or virtual counselling, our services are designed to benefit you.

 What should I expect in a video chat session?

 If you have been seeing your therapist for a while, the virtual experience may feel a little different right at the beginning.
-However after the first couple of minutes of the initial greeting, you will likely get into the groove of your regular routine with your therapist and will not notice much of a change.
+You will likely get into the groove of your regular routine with your therapist and will not notice much of a change.
 You will continue your treatment from where you left off last session.
 You will still follow your treatment plan and whatever form of counselling you were using as if you are still sitting in the counselling room.

 If you are connecting with a new therapist over video-chat, you will likely feel a little apprehension just as you might have when you were meeting your new therapist in person.
 However, if you are with the right therapist, the anxiety should soon dissipate as it would have in a face-to-face session.